bricaud/graphexp/README.md

 If a node property called 'color' exists in the node properties with a hexadecimal color code (string), it will be displayed automatically on the graph.
 Otherwise, the default node color can be set in the `graphConf.js` file.
 The node color can be set interactively after the `get graph info` button has been pressed.
 A select tab appears on the left sidebar allowing to set the color according to one of the property values present in the graph.

+## Predefined node positions

+Graphexp can display nodes at specific positions if they are stored in the DB.
+For that, modify `node_position_x` and `node_position_y` in `graphConf.js` (by default `graphexpx` and `graphexpy`), to whatever keys are refering to the node positions in the graphDB.
+Values must be numbers.
+According to [Sim Bamford](https://github.com/bricaud/graphexp/pull/24), reasonable values should be below 500 to stay within the page limits.
+Node with predefined positions are not subject to the force layout and will stay at the same position, while the others may move.
+It may be useful for plotting a hierarchical graph for example.

 ## Program description

 The program uses: